Mobile Push Notifications: An Absolute Necessity for Mobile App Marketing

-According to Statista, around 3.8 billion people around the world would own and operate a smartphone by the end of 2021.
+According to Statista, around 3.8 billion people around the world will own and operate a smartphone by the end of 2021.
 Smartphones, apparently, rely heavily on mobile apps.
-The abundance of smartphones implies that companies across the globe will have a higher audience base to capture, cater, and engage through their mobile apps.
+The abundance of smartphones implies that companies across the globe will have a higher audience base to capture, cater to, and engage through their mobile apps.

 But, to effectively do so and stay ahead in the thriving competition, these companies need push notifications by their side.
-They not only promise a massive outreach but also help businesses understand how users behave, further enabling them to create tailored messages matching every customer persona and focus their energies on targeted marketing communications.
+They promise a massive outreach and help businesses understand how users behave, further enabling them to create tailored messages matching every customer persona and focus their energies on targeted marketing communications.

-For years, companies have extensively invested in conventional online advertising mediums to generate consumer interest, promote a call to actions, and increase sales.
-Push notifications, among the lot, are the most affordable marketing tool of today’s era.
+For years, companies have extensively invested in conventional online advertising mediums to generate consumer interest, promote a call to action, and increase sales.
+Push notifications are the most affordable marketing tool of today’s era.
 They’re easy to use, give the flexibility to create tailored messages, time deployment, and drive more engagement.